schemaanalyst/schemaanalyst/README.md

 ###### Example <a name="test-data-generation-example"></a>

-Generate test data for the ArtistSimilarity schema using the `Postgres` database, the `UCC` coverage criterion, the `avsDefaults` dataGenerator, and save the output in the file `SampleOutput.sql`:
+To generate test data for the ArtistSimilarity schema using the `Postgres` database, the `UCC` coverage criterion, the `avsDefaults` dataGenerator, and save the output in the file `SampleOutput.sql`, type the following command in your terminal window:

 `java org.schemaanalyst.util.Go -s parsedcasestudy.ArtistSimilarity --dbms Postgres --criterion UCC --generator avsDefaults generation --inserts SampleOutput`

 This will produce a series of `INSERT` statements for each mutant of the schema.
-Some abbreviated output from the above execution is included below:
+Some abbreviated output from the previous command includes:

 ```
 INSERT INTO "artists"(